tammet/nlpsolver/README.md

 [confidences paper](https://link.springer.com/chapter/10.1007/978-3-030-79876-5_29) and the [default logic reasoning paper](https://link.springer.com/chapter/10.1007/978-3-031-10769-6_18) along with the demo page https://logictools.org/gk/

+The data files tarball is ca 200 megabytes. gunzip and untar it to same nlpsolver
+folder: it contains four textual datafiles, altogether ca 600 megabytes.
+The files are used by the gk to assist in the semantic parsing process.
+In case they are missing, the nlpserver.py setup process will give an error like

+    {"error": "Failed to read taxonomy size  "}

 About hardware:
 * In case your computer has a suitable graphics card, Stanza will run significantly faster.